-The drilling has highlighted a variably altered pink porphyry with minor amounts of pyrite and magnetite.
+The drilling has focussed on a variably altered pink porphyry with minor amounts of pyrite and magnetite.
 Higher grades usually coincide with stronger pyrite mineralisation (up to 3% by volume).
-Panning the high grade interval in drill hole BRC18020 (4m @ 15.1 g/t Au) from the Crake prospect yielded significant coarse free gold (Figure 2).
+There is little correlation of gold and magnetite.
+The high grade zones appear promising with several new areas now identified.
+Recent drilling has now extended the Crake mineralisation strike length from 250m to >360m.